 The Office of Regulatory Support (ORS) provides a variety of services to support development of Investigational New Drug (IND) application submission, and provides guidance and assistance throughout the life cycle of IND-regulated studies.

 An IND Training course, designed to provide local requirements for filing an IND application as the Regulatory Sponsor and to educate on FDA requirements, is offered.
-Students can access it through Blackboard.
+Students who need access to the IND Training course should contact Regulatory Support.
 Faculty and staff can access it through MyPath.
 This training will take less than an hour, and is required for any investigator who will be submitting (or who currently holds) an active IND and optional (but strongly recommended) for study coordinators and research staff involved with the submission and maintenance of an IND.

 IND applications will be filed with the Center for Drug Evaluation and Research (CDER) if the product is a drug and to the Center for Biologics Evaluation and Research (CBER) if the product is a biologic, vaccine, blood product or a cell-based product.